grpc/grpc-dotnet/examples/README.md

 ## [Microservicer](./Microservicer)

-The microserver example shows how to use gRPC in a microservice solution.
+The microservicer example shows how to use gRPC in a solution that contains multiple web apps.
 The backend app hosts a gRPC service that is called by the frontend app.
-In the frontend app the gRPC client factory is used to inject a gRPC client into the MVC controller.
+The frontend app uses gRPC client factory to create a client an inject it into the MVC controller with dependency injection.

-This example uses [tye](https://github.com/dotnet/tye) to run the microservice solution and for service discovery.
-When `tye run` command is run in the solution directory:
+This example uses [tye](https://github.com/dotnet/tye) to run the solution and for service discovery.
+When `tye run` command is run:

 1. Tye builds and runs the frontend and backend apps.
 2. Tye injects service addresses into each app.
+The backend app address is accessible via `IConfiguration`.
 3. The frontend app configures the gRPC client with the backend address in *Startup.cs*.

-[Install the Tye dotnet tool](https://github.com/dotnet/tye/blob/master/docs/getting_started.md) and then execute `tye run` in the *examples/Microserver* directory.
+[Install the Tye dotnet tool](https://github.com/dotnet/tye/blob/master/docs/getting_started.md) and then execute `tye run` in the *examples/Microservicer* directory.

 ##### Scenarios: